Haselnussbomber/HaselTweaks/README.md

   - Checks the controller button with "Select Target/Confirm" binding
   - Technical limitation: desynthesis window still only opens when holding shift on a keyboard
 - Supports PvP Character window
+- An option to make the Character window always open on the Classes/Jobs tab
 - Adds hover effect for non-crafters
 - Option to disable Tooltips